Pumpkins are Fall’s funnest food, and there’s no shortage of family-friendly pumpkin patches and displays in the New York City area.

 The NY Botanical Garden has transformed its children’s adventure garden into a friendly Pumpkin and Scarecrow Garden.
 It features unique looking pumpkins and gourds you might not see anywhere else, all watched over by friendly scarecrows.
 Kids can also enjoy a puppet play area.

 On Oct.
-22nd & 23rd, the NYBG hosts “Giant Pumpkin Weekend” where giant pumpkins (some weighing more than a ton!) are on display and their growers answer questions.
+20th & 21st, the NYBG will host “Giant Pumpkin Weekend” where giant pumpkins (some weighing more than a ton!) are on display and their growers answer questions.
 (Pumpkins stay on display through Oct.
 30th)

 One of the more unique pumpkin experiences we found is the pumpkin sail.
 That’s when Jack O’Lanterns are lit and put out on the water.
 It’s pretty cool to see.
 The best part is that these pumpkin sails need pumpkins, and you’re invited to bring a carved pumpkin of your own to add to the sail!

 Central Park, NYC